Date of Degree

 Includes bibliographical references (pages 103-116).

 Copyright 2012 Sean DeGrande

 DeGrande, Sean Thomas.
-"Phosphatase regulation in cardiovascular physiology and disease." dissertation, University of Iowa, 2012.
+"Phosphatase regulation in cardiovascular physiology and disease."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.